jpniederer/Dev-eryday/_posts/2018-10-21-Weekly-Update-October-15-21.markdown

 categories: Dev-eryday
 ---

-I've long been a fan of the company [Basecamp][bc].
+I have long been a fan of the company [Basecamp][bc].
 They make one of the best work management software solutions out there.
 It's also where [Ruby on Rails][ror] was created.
 The co-founders of Basecamp, dhh and Jason Fried, released a new book last week: *[It Doesn't Have to Be Crazy at Work][cra]*.
 The book is a whirlwind tour of the practices and philosophies that make Basecamp such a successful company.
 The book is littered with practical advice on how to construct business practices that are good for both the company's staff and its bottom line. *It Doesn't Have to Be Crazy at Work* is a short, enjoyable read that shares the promise of a better way to work.
-For another great read from the people at basecamp, check out *[Getting Real][gr]*.
+For another great read from the people at Basecamp, check out *[Getting Real][gr]*.

 ![Simplify.](https://farm2.staticflickr.com/1980/44569711635_a18923f025.jpg)